HenrikBengtsson/future/README.md

 ```

 In this case the future is unresolved until the point in time when we first ask for its value (which also means that a lazy future may never be resolved).

+For troubleshooting, there is also a _transparent_ future, which can be specified as `plan(transparent)`.
+A transparent future is technically an eager future with instant signaling of conditions (including errors and warnings) and where evaluation, and therefore also assignments, take place in the calling environment.
+Transparent futures are particularly useful for troubleshooting errors.

 ### Promises of successful futures